Ido Optical Offers Simple, Low-Cost Way to Buy Eyeglasses Online

 Ido Optical, an online retailer of eyeglasses, now offers simple tools for finding the right pair of glasses online, with the ability to search by gender, frame style, frame width, or material.

-London, England -- (SBWIRE) -- 02/04/2013 -- Ido Optical, a retailer of prescription glasses at discount prices, now features a range of tools on its website for finding the right pair.
+Fujian, China -- (SBWIRE) -- 02/06/2013 -- Ido Optical, a retailer of prescription glasses at discount prices, now features a range of tools on its website for finding the right pair.
 Options for selecting frame type and width, product material, and gender help to search the hundreds of choices.
 Customers can also buy glasses online with a prescription, avoiding the need to look through a large number of choices on a store rack.

 The website offers a choice of how to find glasses.
 Users can engage in a simple search directly from the homepage, or search by price range or gender.
 Selections for frame type, frame width, material, and style are available to narrow down the choices.
 Customers can also buy prescription glasses online according to the product’s shape and color.